 A teleECHO clinic includes a short didactic, followed by case presentations from “Spoke” sites and discussion of the learning community.
 In many instances, those participating are able to earn continuing education credits.

-Contact the School of Health Sciences if you are interested in getting involved or if you have any questions at email@example.com.
+If you are interested in current, upcoming or past programs or if you have any questions, contact Project ECHO at firstname.lastname@example.org.